Mtanaka77/Debian_v.s._AlmaLinux_OSs/README.md

 We have noted that Debian-13 has no difficulty in compiling "pip3 install genice" and also at "genice2" (Nov.
 2025).
 Before installing "genice", one should do:
-$ python3 -m venv path/to/venv,
+$ python3 -m venv path/to/venv (to open path/to/venv),
 $ path/to/venv/bin/python (only to confirm),
 $ path/to/venv/bin/pip install numpy, etc., and
 $ path/to/venv/bin/pip install genice.